 4. Enhance the clarity and artistry of communication

 - Respect others and strengthen community

 - Work within a group

-These five general outcomes are based solidly on the curriculum of studies put forth by Alberta Learning.
+These five general outcomes are based solidly on the Program of Studies put forth by Alberta Learning.
 General outcomes are broad statements identifying the knowledge, skills and attitudes that students are expected to demonstrate with increasing competence and confidence from Grade 7 to Grade 9.

 The foundation of the Social Studies curriculum for students in grades seven through nine is citizenship and identity.
 Knowledge and skill outcomes in this curriculum are directed toward inquiry models which ask students to examine issues and events from the viewpoint of the multiple perspectives in the Canadian population, through a wide variety of sources to develop well informed opinions/positions on these topics.